PCsuggest

 PowerShell disable ipv6

-You can use the wildcard * to disable ipv6 on all the interfaces instead of the single one.
+You can use the wildcard * with PowerShell to disable ipv6 on all adapters, instead of the disabling them one by one.

 powershell command to disable ipv6 on all interfaces

-To re-enable, you've to use the Enable-NetAdapterBinding command, an example below.
+To re-enable IPv6 on all the interfaces, you've to use the Enable-NetAdapterBinding command, an example below.

 Enable-NetAdapterBinding -name * -ComponentID ms_tcpip6 -PassThru